wangchning/vocabulary/Vocabulary.md

 When speech or writing is not literal, it is figurative, like when you say you have a ton of homework.

 In art, figure means "human or animal form," so a figurative drawing might show horses running across a field.

+### find
+You can find something deliberately, or by stumbling upon it, like when you find a five-dollar bill on the sidewalk.
+In this meaning, find means obtain, but it can also mean observe, such as when you find that reading in dim light gives you a headache.
+As a noun, find is the thing you discover, like your elephant costume, the best find in day of garage sale shopping.

+### flout
+- He flouted convention by wearing sneakers with his tuxedo.

 ### forfeit
 - He argues that murderers forfeit theit own right to life.
 - He exerted himself to save the souls of those whose bodies were forfeit by reason of relapse, and succeeded in all cases but one.